probabl-ai/skore/sphinx/user_guide/displays.rst

         )
     )

-While it can be cumbersome to always pass the parameters at each call to `plot`, a method `set_style` is available to persist some style settings.
+To avoid passing parameters at each call to `plot`, use the `set_style` method to persist style settings.

 .. plot::
     :context: close-figs